Domestic Abuse

 • Ensure all staff understand and can apply the wider definition of domestic abuse.
 We offer a challenging e-learning package that is relevant to anyone working in education for £10 + VAT per person (£2.99 + VAT for Safeguarding Network members).
 Click here to find out more.

 • Work on relationships through PHSE but also through a wider promotion of gender equality across the setting, including equality in same-sex relationships.
-This links closely with the work on bullying.
+This links closely with education about bullying.

 • Create discussions and opportunities to reflect on developing relationships between young people.

-• Raise awareness of domestic abuse among children and young people, people to talk to if they are worried and peer-to-peer work on ensuring safety in relationships is supported by a culture that reaches beyond the setting.
+• Raise awareness of domestic abuse among children and young people.
+Ensure children and young people know who to talk to if they are worried and carry out peer-to-peer work to ensure teaching about safety in relationships is supported by a culture that reaches beyond the setting.

 Response

-When you become aware of domestic abuse in a child’s home a multi-agency approach is necessary.
-The team around the child should:
+If you have concerns about domestic abuse in a child’s home a multi-agency approach is necessary.

-• not neglect to work with the abuser where it is safe to do so.
-If it is not safe to do this work, is it safe for the child?
+• Where appropriate to your role, don’t neglect to work with the abuser if it’s safe to do so.
+If it’s not safe to work with the abuser, is it safe for the child?

-• seek therapeutic support to help the child with feelings of blame and guilt, healthy relationships, abusive behaviour and how to resolve conflict.
+• Seek therapeutic support to help the child deal with feelings of blame and guilt, and to understand healthy relationships, abusive behaviour and how conflict can be resolved in a positive way.

 Free domestic abuse poster